nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/05_UnitTestGuide/01_ClassUnitTest/01_entityUnitTest/01_entityUnitTestWithBeanValidation.rst

  Not allowed               x                lower-case alphabet X
  ====================== =================== ========================

-The column specifying the message should contain the message expected in case of a scrutiny error.
+The column specifying the message should contain the message expected in case of a validation error.
 Parts of the message enclosed in ``{}`` are considered to be pad characters in the :ref:`message-format-spec`.
 If the whole message is enclosed in ``{}``, it is considered to be a message ID, and is resolved with :ref:`message`.